-- With the opening of Suez Canal, island's fortunes faded away.
-The capital was moved to Lourenco Marques (today Maputo) on mainland in 1898.
-By the middle of 20th century, Nacala harbour took most of the business that had remained.
+- With the opening of Suez Canal (1869), island's good fortune faded away.
+The capital city was moved to Maputo in 1898.
+By the middle of 20th century, Port Nacala took most of the shipping trade that had remained.

 Mozambique Island cruise terminal